khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 - Since a card can be used for many purposes, body content can be just about anything from an image to meta information and plain text.
 - Body content for each card within a set should follow a similar pattern and structure so that the cards are scannable and consistent.

+#### Image

+- For horizontal layout, the image should be top/left-aligned with the content container.
+- For vertical layout, the image should be center-aligned with the content container.

-#### Actions
+#### Button

-- Left aligned, except in right-to-left languages where they are right aligned and the order is the same.
-See [button alignment and order](/components/button#alignment-and-order) for more details.
+- Buttons are left aligned, except in right-to-left languages where they are right aligned and should follow the [alignment and order guidelines for buttons](https://design.gitlab.com/components/button#alignment).
+- Contains the primary and secondary action (if applicable) for a card.
+- Located below the content.

+### Accessibility

+Todo: Add accessibility guidelines.